My experience…

 While completing my bachelor’s degree in psychology, I began working in mental health as a volunteer with the Fraser Health crisis line.
 I also worked in a mental health clubhouse, a community-based resource for individuals living with serious mental illness.

-During my master’s degree in counselling psychology, I worked with individuals found NCRMD (Not Criminally Responsible on Account of a Mental Disorder), which deepened my understanding of the intersection between mental health and the legal system.
+While completing my master’s degree in counselling psychology, I have been working with individuals found NCRMD (Not Criminally Responsible on Account of a Mental Disorder), which has deepened my understanding of the intersection between mental health and the legal system.

-I’ve been fortunate to work with a wide range of individuals… from those navigating challenges with daily functioning and a sense of purpose, to those living with persistent mental health conditions such as schizophrenia and bipolar disorder.
+I’ve been fortunate enough to work with a wide range of individuals… from those navigating challenges with daily living and finding a sense of purpose, to those living with persistent mental health conditions such as schizophrenia and bipolar disorder.

 Therapeutic approach…